-The Columbia University Fundraising Management program is a highly focused, rigorous course of study designed to educate students in the essential tools of fundraising management and nonprofit administration.
+- Columbia University, Master of Science in Nonprofit Management (http://www.ce.columbia.edu/nonprofit-management) Columbia's Nonprofit Management program is a highly focused, rigorous course of study designed to educate graduate students in the essential tools of fundraising management and nonprofit administration.
 The program is designed both for individuals who are planning to enter the nonprofit sector either as fundraisers or as managers, as well as for those already in the field who wish to broaden their skills in pursuit of professional advancement.

-The NYU Center for Philanthropy and Fundraising offers a diverse curriculum that covers topics such as building an effective board, nonprofit ethics, annual and capital campaign management and grant proposal writing.
-They offer certificates and a summer intensive program.
+- New York University, School of Professional Studies (https://www.sps.nyu.edu/professional-pathways/certificates/global-affairs-and-fundraising/fundraising.html) NYU offers a Certificate in Fundraising that covers topics such as building an effective board, nonprofit ethics, annual and capital campaign management and grant proposal writing.

 - Milano, The New School for Public Engagement (http://www.newschool.edu/milano) Milano's Nonprofit Management Program was founded in 1979 as one of the first academic programs in the U.S. to focus on the singular issues of nonprofit institutions.
 Today, the program continues to serve as a beacon and a pioneer in the nonprofit sector and to play an active role in the development of model research, curricula, and instructional materials, as well as methods for nonprofit management programs worldwide.

 - Independent Sector (www.independentsector.org) Independent Sector (IA) is the leadership forum for charities, foundations, and corporate giving programs committed to advancing the common good in America and around the world.
-Its nonpartisan coalition of approximately 575 organizations leads, strengthens and mobilizes the charitable community in order to fulfill its vision of a just and inclusive society and a healthy democracy of active citizens, effective institutions, and vibrant communities.
+Its nonpartisan coalition of approximately 575 organizations leads, strengthens and mobilizes the charitable community to fulfill its vision of a just and inclusive society and a healthy democracy of active citizens, effective institutions, and vibrant communities.

 - National Center for Charitable Statistics (www.nccs.urban.org) The National Center for Charitable Statistics (NCCS) is the national clearinghouse of data on the nonprofit sector in the United States.
 NCCS is a program of the Center on Nonprofits and Philanthropy (CNP) at the Urban Institute.